Magical Maastricht

 Quickly to the center of Maastricht

-If you live within cycling distance, come by bike and get off in the city center.
-Park your bike in one of the free parking lots near the Market, Kesselskade, near the station (first 24 hours free of charge) or Vrijthof.
+If you live within cycling distance, come by bike and park in the city center.
+Use one of the free bike parking facilities at the Markt, the station (free for the first 24 hours), Kesselskade, or Vrijthof.

-The opening hours of the parking facility at the station are linked to the first and last train (and vary daily).
-Fifteen minutes before the first train and fifteen minutes after the last train, the bicycle parking is open.
+- The opening hours of the station’s bike parking depend on the first and last trains of the day.
+The bike parking opens fifteen minutes before the first train and closes fifteen minutes after the last train.

 - From the north Amsterdam/Eindhoven/Roermond/Sittard-Geleen via NS or Arriva trains.